-Regina’s current research includes two major projects, both concerned with the political consequences of violence.
-Her dissertation investigates the local legacy of civil wars, and a forthcoming article demonstrates that crime victimization is associated with increases in political participation and engagement.
+Regina’s current research agenda includes two major projects, both concerned with the political consequences of violence.
 In the future, Regina plans to expand both projects into books.

 Article: “Crime Victimization and Political Participation.”